Mr-Bloc-01/bird-migration-project-deployable/backend/README.md

 # aarons_bird_migration_proj

 ## ToDo:
-    - include lat lot in landmarks for web ui
+    - include date (day and month) in landmarks for web ui